From Christmas markets and mulled wine to charming carousels and pretty window displays, one thing Europe knows how to

 To start the festive season off with a bang, the first day of the ‘Winter Wonders’ event has an inauguration parade in the evening.

-From bright lights, to festive floats, to turning on the Christmas tree lights, this is a must if you’re in Brussels early.
+From bright lights and festive floats to turning on the Christmas tree lights, this is a must if you’re in Brussels early.

 See the Christmas Market from above on the Ferris wheel

-Costing just €7 per adult, the Ferris Wheel found at one end of the Place Sainte-Catherine part of the ‘Winter Wonders’ Christmas Market, is the perfect way to see the market (and city skyline) from above.
+Costing just €7 per adult at the time of writing, the Ferris Wheel found at one end of the Place Sainte-Catherine part of the ‘Winter Wonders’ Christmas Market, is the perfect way to see the market (and city skyline) from above.

 In fact, the festive Ferris wheel so frequently tops lists around the web of things to do in Brussels in December… and now having been on it ourselves, we can see why!

 It’s chilly up there, though, so wrap up warm!

-Whether you choose to do all your shopping at the market, or check out some of the charming shopping galleries (more on those shortly), Brussels offers so much opportunity for you to buy some unique Christmas gifts and souvenirs.
+Whether you choose to do all your shopping at the market or check out some of the charming shopping galleries (more on those shortly), Brussels offers many opportunities for you to buy some unique Christmas gifts and souvenirs.

 And from natural garlands, sparkling tinsel and twinkling fairy lights, to moving displays of chocolate and toys, your eyes will also be in for a treat when it comes to all the incredible window displays you’ll see!

 Pro Tip: Top Christmas gift ideas from Brussels include chocolate (obviously!), beer, (or even beer-flavoured chocolate), comic books, comic-inspired merchandise, lace and art.

-From arched glass roofs, to magnificent marble shop facades, intricate lighting and even statues, the shopping arcades or galleries in Brussels are as beautiful as they are historic.
+From arched glass roofs to magnificent marble shop facades, intricate lighting and even statues, the Brussels shopping arcades or galleries are as beautiful as they are historic.

 Most of them were built during the first half of the 19th Century, and at the time, Brussels had around 50 of these galleries.